-Source: City Executive Director's Office -Land, Natural Resources and Environment Department, Mwanza City Council; 2016 employees of Mwanza city in 2011, it was followed by health sector (9.4 percent) and agriculture and livestock (2 percent), while other sectors accounted for only a percent.
+Source: City Executive Director's Office -Land, Natural Resources and Environment Department, Mwanza City Council; 2016 percent), while other sectors accounted for only a percent.
 The number of employees of key sectors has reached 3,391 in 2013 and became 3,680 in 2015.
 Again education sector had the highest percentage of employees in the city.